The Wonderful World of the Brothers Grimm: Plot

-They are ultimately invited to receive honorary membership at the Berlin Royal Academy, which makes no mention of the tales in their invitation.
-Jacob prepares to make a speech deliberately insulting the academy for snubbing Wilhelm.
-As their train pulls into the station, hordes of children arrive, chanting, "We want a story".
-Wilhelm begins, "Once upon a time, there were two brothers".
+As their train pulls into the station, and the solemn representatives of the Royal Academy begin their speech of welcome, they are drowned out by hordes of children cheering as they arrive, chanting, "We want a story".
+Jacob smiles and leans in to tell Wilhelm, "Just tell them I'm your brother."

+Wilhelm motions for silence, and begins, "Once upon a time, there were two brothers".
 The children cheer, and the film ends with a caption card that reads "…and they lived happily ever after".